pquiring/javaforce/readme.txt

 deploy : build maven deployment artifacts executable : build native launcher
  - a stub launcher for the platform is copied into the project folder and configured to load classpath and start main method
+ - a project property "apptype" can be defined as:
+     "window" for Window GUI apps (default)
+     "console" for console apps
+     "service" for service apps
- - a project property "apptype" can be set to "c" for console apps or "s" for service apps (default is gui app) ffmpeg : copy ffmpeg libraries to project folder deb : build Debian deb file (after install)
+     "server" for service config GUI apps (same as "window" type plus adds "-client" to package names) "client" for client config GUI apps (same as "window" type plus adds "-server" to package names) ffmpeg : copy ffmpeg libraries to project folder deb : build Debian deb file (after install)
  - requires bzip2, binutils, sudo